elb-min-uhh/elearn.js/README.md

 More information about the necessary tag `Custom` in the _meta block_ can be found in the documentation of [atom-elearnjs](https://github.com/elb-min-uhh/atom-elearnjs).

-## Manual Creation without _atom-elearnjs_

-If you do not want to use the package _atom-elearnjs_ you can include _elearn.js_ in your `html` file directly.
-It is recommended to write all user changes in seperate files to not be overwritten by an _elearn.js_ update.
-So do not change the files _elearn.js_ and _elearn.css_.
-Which files might be overwritten by an update is described in the following section.

-You should include style changes (CSS) in the `html` page itself or a separate file.

-### Update an _elearn.js_ script manually

-The most simple way is to use a markdown file and the _atom-elearnjs_ package as described before.
-The _atom-elearnjs_ pacakge will always include the latest stable releases.

-Updating a script manually needs a few more steps.
-1. Download the repository (as zip or clone)
-2. Copy the `Template/assets/` in your script overwriting your `assets` folder
-3. You can delete the folder `assets/img/template-media`
-4. Check if the version displayed in the script imprint matches the current
-version:
-    * Open your script in a browser
-    * Select the menu (top right) and then the _imprint_
-    * The version is displayed in a grey bar at the bottom
-    * The version of the downloaded script can be found in `assets/js/elearn.js` at the top

-If you have changed some of the _elearn.js_ assets you downloaded, these changes will be overwritten and lost.

 ## Extensions